 - The combined weight of the pet and carrier.

-- These spots could be limited, and there is paperwork.
+- These spots may be limited, and paperwork is required.

 - You need paperwork before you leave for the station.

-- For paperwork and all the rules and limitations, check out Amtra’s pet policy.
+- For information on paperwork, rules, and limitations, please refer to Amtra’s pet policy.

 If you have a service or comfort animal, read the Amtrak service animal policy before booking for qualifications and booking information.